 9. Clip Watches

-It’s a multifunctional tool that usually consist of a watch with a clip so that you can cling it with your backpack or your jeans.
-The watch also sometimes has other multi tools built around it like a fold out knife or a fold out scissor making it a perfect outdoor accessory.
-Sometimes micro lights and torches are also clung along with a watch.
+It’s a multifunctional tool that usually consists of a watch with a clip so that you can cling it to your backpack or your jeans.
+The watch also sometimes has other multi-tools built around it like a fold-out knife or a fold-out scissor making it a perfect outdoor accessory.
+Sometimes microlights and torches are also clung along with a watch.
 The Clip watch can be both digital or analog.

 10. Smart Watches